spectrocloud/librarium/content/docs/09.5-security/05-saas-operation.md

 # SaaS Operation

 Spectro Cloud’s SaaS infrastructure is hosted in the public cloud within a logically isolated virtual network that has a private and a public subnet.
 The [control plane and worker nodes](##control-plane-and-worker-nodes) for the Kubernetes cluster are launched in the private network.
-An additional bastion node is launched in the public subnet for troubleshooting purposes.
 <br />

 ## Platform Security